Deportation by the Numvers: Is Trump Nuts?

 Numbers have consequences.
-On numerical analysis, ridding the country of illegal immigrants in four years, will prove as practical as, say, flying Mount Rushmore to Fiji.
+(You saw it here first.)
+On numerical analysis, ridding the United States of all illegal immigrants in the four years of Trump’s presidency, an often-stated goal of deportation’s advocates, will prove as practical as, say, flying Mount Rushmore to Fiji.
 Consider:

 How many illegals are there?
-Estimates usually run from eleven to twenty million, though some deportistas say that the number is higher but suppressed for political reasons. for arithmetic convenience, we will use sixteen million.
+Estimates usually run from eleven to twenty million, though some say that the number is closer to thirty million but suppressed for political reasons.
+Let’s start with sixteen million.

-If we use a low-ball estimate of twelve million the daily count comes to 8219.
+If we choose a more robust guestimate of 20k000000, we must deport 13,698 per day.
+Even if we use a low-ball estimate of twelve million, the daily count comes to 8219.
 Not much better.

 Mr. Trump has said that illegals from countries other than Mexico will be flown back to their nations of origin.
-How many of these non-Mexican illegals do we have?
+How many of these non-Mexican illegals are there?
 We cannot know since we don’t know the total number of illegals.
-Nor do we know the ratio of non-Mexicans to the total number of illegals.
-In the early days, Mexicans greatly predominated but, as the Mexican economy improved, the Mexican proportion declined.
+Nor do we know the proportion of non-Mexicans.
+In the early days, Mexicans greatly predominated among immigrants but, as the Mexican economy improved, the Mexican proportion declined.
 However, for purposes of discussion we can certainly assume that we have at least one million non-Mexican illegals.

 thus, repatriating one million non-Mexicans would require 4,000 full flights.
 If instead we assume that a fourth of illegals are non-Mexican, or four million, 16,000 flights would be required.

-all of this assumes that a bast, complex, hastily improvised logistical undertaking will proceed with the efficiency of a computer program.
+The program of mass deportation assumes that a bast, complex, hastily improvised logistical undertaking will proceed with the efficiency of a computer program.
 This is unlikely.

-The preceding outcomes can be changed to taste by changing the assumptions, invoking varying degrees of self-deportation, and so on.
+The preceding outcomes can be changed to taste by varying the assumptions, invoking degrees of self-deportation, deporting a smaller proportion of the total illegal population and so on.
 Yet they make, I hope, the point that numbers count.

-Should not the proponents of such a massive program be required to state publicly what is involved, demonstrate its practicality, and come clean about its cost?
+This being so, should not the proponents of such a massive program be required to state publicly what is involved, demonstrate its numerical practicality, and come clean about its cost?
 They have not.

 ——————————————————–